 We must see and interact with the world as it really is…sinful, broken, marred, and in desperate need of salvation, joy, love, peace, forgiveness, and righteousness.

-But that’s not way to create a joyful life because joy isn’t dependent on external happiness.
+The good news is despite a broken world, we can still have a joyful life because joy isn’t dependent on external happiness.

 Joy is an intentional perspective despite circumstances.